 Cambridge Assessment International Education offers programmes and qualifications for 5 to 19 year olds, working across 10,000 schools, for students sitting exams in June, March and November each year, in over 160 countries.
 Cambridge Assessment International Education work with schools to deliver an international curriculum, often as a complement to the school’s national curriculum.

 What we do in partnership

 Through the longstanding global partnership, Cambridge Assessment International Education and the British Council work to:

 - grow the network of partner schools in key markets

 - carry out detailed and accurate administration of examinations

 - handle registration through seamless collection of fees in local currency and remittance of board fees in Sterling to the partner.

-How the British Council and Cambridge International Examinations work together
+How the British Council and Cambridge Assessment International Education work together

 The British Council is seen as the business development arm, working alongside Cambridge teams to identify and prospect new schools to join the Partner Schools’ Global Network.

-Being a partner with the British Council means Cambridge International Examinations are part of the British Council suite of tools and resources available to schools.
-When a new school joins the network, the British Council ensures schools have everything they need to deliver Cambridge programmes and qualifications, through access to the high quality online teaching and learning resources offered by Cambridge International Examinations.
+Being a partner with the British Council means Cambridge Assessment International Education are part of the British Council suite of tools and resources available to schools.
+When a new school joins the network, the British Council ensures schools have everything they need to deliver Cambridge programmes and qualifications, through access to the high quality online teaching and learning resources offered by Cambridge Assessment International Education.